isomerpages/isomerpages-govtech/media/technews/_posts/2023-10-16-5-ways-ai-can-support-your-daily-work.md

 GovTech also has its own transcription product, check it out [here.](https://www.developer.tech.gov.sg/products/categories/productivity-tools/transcribe/overview.html)

-## Quick sketch tool to convey a scenario
+## Quick scenario sketching with AI tools like DALL-E
 Many of us use images in presentations, pitches, and general communication to convey what we want to say.

 However, finding the right image is not easy and few of us have the talent to draw, paint or otherwise create the picture with our own hands.

-Well, tools like [DALL-E](https://www.bing.com/create) are making a passable artist out of everyone.
+Well, AI tools like [DALL-E](https://www.bing.com/create) are making a passable artist out of everyone.
 Simply describe the picture as you see it in your mind, and AI will generate something along the lines of what you typed.
-You can even specify the art style (pixel art, manga, thin pencil, water colours) to get a result that’s closer to what you imagined.
+You can even specify the art style (pixel art, manga, thin pencil, watercolours) to get a result that’s closer to what you imagined.

-If you’re in advertising and suddenly had a brilliant idea for a video ad.
+If you’re in advertising and suddenly have a brilliant idea for a video ad.
 You could describe it to your boss, or you could get DALL-E to sketch a series of storyboards that convey the overall plot of your video, after all, a picture paints a thousand words!

-## Write and debug code
+## Write and debug code with chatbots
 Chatbots are also good at writing and debugging computer code, so anyone – from programming veterans to novices – can benefit from using chatbots to speed up their work.

 If you’re an intern tasked with extracting all the names and email addresses from a PDF that’s not handily formatted for easy copy and pasting, ChatGPT can probably write a Python script that can carry out the task for you.